Meet 15 candidates running for the D.C. State Board of Education

 Some of the issues dividing the board are mayoral control and, of course, how schools should safely reopen.
 They also have different opinions on the five-star rating system of schools.
 The ratings — part of a broader school report card — aim to make school data more accessible.
 But critics fear the reliance on test scores will reserve the highest accolades for schools that educate the city’s wealthiest students and give paltry ratings to schools that serve the District’s vulnerable children.

 This election cycle has drawn nearly 20 candidates for five open seats.
-(Frazier O’Leary, who hold the Ward 4 seat, is running for reelection unopposed.)
+(Frazier O’Leary, who holds the Ward 4 seat, is running for reelection unopposed.)
 And the candidates have attracted tens of thousands of dollars in donations from across the country.

 These profiles are based on candidates’ answers in interviews and have been edited for space and clarity.